 After comparing foot traffic data for their areas of interest, the distributor decides to move forward with the first location.
 Although the town is small, the people who live there are newer transplants and more likely to be on the market for a job, an important factor, given recent staffing shortages.
 Foot traffic analytics shows less congestion in the small town.
 The urban area’s foot traffic revealed more congestion and less opportunity to easily reach customers.wed more congestion and less opportunity to easily reach target customers.

-Predict Surges in Consumer Demand
+Predicting Surges in Consumer Demand

 Starbucks would be able to predict expected surges in demand before they happen and adjust its supply chain strategy when a particular ingredient isn’t available.
 As a result, they can better prepare their suppliers for demand related to upcoming seasonal drinks.

-Using Analytics for Supply Chain Network Optimization
+Supply Chain Network Optimization with Location Analytics

 Location analytics can provide companies with information on which facilities will work best for an effective supply chain.
 Imagine being able to map out all of the facets of the warehouses, distribution centers, and deliveries according to supply and demand, or being able to predict constraints within a supply chain network design before implementing it.